-The work our volunteers do is invaluable and creates a life-changing difference to animals in need.
+Our volunteers' work is invaluable and creates a life-changing difference to animals in need.
 Simply put: RSPCA NSW wouldn’t exist without the helping hand of our amazing volunteers.”

 - An excerpt from www.rspcansw.org.au

-So, if you want to help animals AND get some valuable hands-on experience, consider doing some volunteer work in your downtime.
+So, if you want to help animals AND get some valuable hands-on experience, consider volunteering in your downtime.